top of page

 Concerts are held on the third Friday of each month, starting at 8:00pm, doors open at 7:30pm.

-HOME PAGE for details of this month's concert and how to book
+See our HOME PAGE for details of this month's concert and how to book

 The usual format is a 40 minute support act of excellent quality followed by 2 x 45 minute spots by the main act which will often be of National acclaim.
 Between the two main act spots is an interval featuring the drawing of the raffle and a chance to visit the bar.